-Developing and implementing efficient performance measurement processes begins with a collective understanding of performance measures and targets, and systems and processes (including data management tools and shared measurement discussed above) in place with support.
+Developing and implementing efficient performance measurement processes begins with a collective understanding of performance measures and targets, and that systems and processes (including data management tools and shared measurement discussed above) be in place and supported.

 The key challenges for communities to engage in this important work comes down to resources, training and capacity to collect and manage data and to engage in data analysis and reporting that can contribute to a better understanding of their client base, service level performance, and can lead to continuous improvement.
 Here, higher levels of government need to fund and support communities to do this work if they want to see outcomes.